-It is said in the Talmud that when the Messiah will come all the holidays and all the 24 books of the bible will be no longer use accept for Purim and the Book of Esther, another source states that Purim is even greater then Yom Kipur.
+It is said in the Talmud that when the Messiah will come all the holidays and all 24 books of the bible will be no longer in use accept for Purim and the Book of Esther, another source states that Purim is even greater then Yom Kippur.
 By that we can understand that Purim has a very significant hidden meaning.
 The Kabbalists say that the name ‘Megilat Esther’ (the Book/Scroll of Esther) implies on its hidden meaning – Megilah from the word Giluy (discovering) and Esther from the word Hester (Hidden).
 The Ari helps us to understand the hidden secrets of the Megilah.

-The Ari teaches us about a spiritual sate called “Hester Panim” that describes disconnection and lack of communication with ones Soul.
+The Ari teaches us about a spiritual state called “Hester Panim” that describes disconnection and lack of communication with ones Soul.
 Usually, that kind of state will be expressed as misfortune, chaos and pain.

 An important Kabbalistic principle teaches us that many times this state of disconnection is necessary in order to reach a state of perfection, and usually when we manage to grow from a crisis we also become an inspiration to others.
-A known example is that the slavery in Egypt, an era that lasted for hundreds of years led to the Mt.
-Sinai revelation; the destruction of the second temple (70 CE) led to the creation of the Mishna, Talmud and the Zohar; The expulsion from Spain (1492) produced the golden age of the great Kabbalists of Zefat; and many more.
+A known example is that the slavery in Egypt, an era that lasted for hundreds of years and led to the Mt.
+Sinai revelation; the destruction of the second temple (70 CE) led to the creation of the Mishna, Talmud and the Zohar; The expulsion from Spain (1492) produced the golden age of the great Kabbalists of Tsefat (Safed); and many more.